logicalclocks/hops-docs/docs/user_guide/tensorflow/model_serving.rst

    :align: center
    :figclass: align-center

-Click on the *Run* button to start the serving.
+Click on the *Run* button to start the serving instance.
 After a few seconds the instance will be up and running, ready to start processing incoming inference requests.

 **Step 4.**

 After a while your model will become stale and you will have to re-train it and export it again.
-To update your serving instance to serve the newer version of the model click on the edit button.
+To update your serving instance to serve the newer version of the model, click on the edit button.
 You don't need to stop your serving instance, you can update the model version while the serving server is running.

 .. _serving6.5.png: ../../_images/serving/serving6.5.png
 .. figure:: ../../imgs/serving/serving6.5.png